-- (i) Financial Assets at Amortized Cost: Financial assets are initially measured at fair value and classified as subsequently measured at amortized cost or fair value on the basis of the business model for managing the financial asset and the contractual cash flow characteristics of the financial assets.
+(i) Financial Assets at Amortized Cost: Financial assets are initially measured at fair value and classified as subsequently measured at amortized cost or fair value on the basis of the business model for managing the financial asset and the contractual cash flow characteristics of the financial assets.
 A financial asset is subsequently measured at amortized cost only if it is held in a business model whose objective is to hold assets in order to collect contractual cash flows and the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest.
 The company's trade and other receivables are in this category and are subsequently measured at amortized cost using the effective interest method less a provision for impairment.
-Gains or losses on financial assets in this category are recognized in profit or loss when the financial asset is derecognized, impaired or reclassified. - (ii) Financial Assets at Fair Value: Financial assets not meeting the criteria for subsequent measurement at amortized cost are initially and subsequently measured at fair value.
-The company's cash and cash equivalents are in this category.
-Gains or losses arising from changes in fair value are recognized in profit or loss unless the financial asset is an equity instrument that is not held for trading and the company has made an irrevocable election at initial recognition to present subsequent changes in its fair value in other comprehensive income.
+Gains or losses on financial assets in this category are recognized in profit or loss when the financial asset is derecognized, impaired or reclassified.

-Notes to the Consolidated Financial Statements March 31, 2019 and 2018 (Canadian Dollars)
+Notes to the Consolidated Financial Statements March 31, 2020 and 2019 (Canadian Dollars)